tjkendon/DoodleCode/Season/Readme.md

 The system is designed to create seasons with a number of competators.
 Each team has a "True Strength" which indicates how strong the competator should be in competition (as a value from 0 - 1).
 This value is used to have competators compete head-to-head which are then compiled over the season.
 Experiments can then be run to determine what's necessary to have the records converge on the "True Strength".

+I'm also messing around with different models for competition (Round Robin, Repeated Competitions, Disjoint Competitions...) and different models for points (How many points for a win, tie, etc), which should let us see if the points or competition matter for usefulness.